For Some Gang Members In El Salvador, The Evangelical Church Offers A Way Out

 Inside the Eben-ezer Baptist church, around 10 former gang members, easily identifiable by their head-to-toe tattoos, sing along and clap fervently to songs praising Jesus.

 The church's newest member is 24-year-old José Rolando Arévalo.
 He has a tattoo on his chin that confirms his former allegiance to the Barrio 18 gang, which he joined when he was 14, after his brother was killed by a rival gang.
-He's been out of prison for just 10 days.
+He has been out of prison for just 10 days.
 Like many former gang members, he embraced evangelical Christianity when a pastor approached him in jail.

 "He started talking to me about my life.
 About everything that had happened, in the gang and with my family," Arévalo says.

 The pastor also started talking about God and how the evangelical church would embrace him.
 Arévalo says his heart was touched.
-For the first time, someone had talked to him about his life and the decisions he'd made in a way that got through to him.
+For the first time, someone had talked to him about his life and the decisions he had made in a way that got through to him.
 He has attended church three times since his release from prison and has left the gang.

 During the service, a pastor talks about the gangs, known in El Salvador as pandillas.
 He tells the congregation that in prison, God leaves one naked and opens the doors for new beginnings.
 He says God is always faithful, even when others aren't.
 He prays for gang members to leave behind a life of violence and join the church.

-"The God we preach is one of opportunity," another pastor, Rev. Nelson Moz, who has led Eben-ezer for 21 years, says after the service.
+"The God we preach is one of opportunity," another pastor, the Rev. Nelson Moz, who has led Eben-ezer for 21 years, says after the service.
 "Our message is that [the gang members] should understand there is a life outside of the gang.
 That they can make it, with the help of God."

 It is this emphasis on personal transformation that makes El Salvador's gang members embrace evangelicalism, says José Miguel Cruz, director of research at Florida International University's Kimberly Green Latin American and Caribbean Center, who has studied the relationship between the two.